dornabdi/Credit_Risk_Analysis/README.md

 - Recall: .62.
 This means that of the positive outcomes, the algorithm correctly classified them as positive 62% of the time.

 ### SMOTEENN
+- Balanced accuracy score: .645.
+This means that the model is correct 64.5% of the time.

+- Precision: .99.
+This means that the algorithm is 99% reliable in prediciting positive classifications.

+- Recall: .57.
+This means that of the positive outcomes, the algorithm correctly classified them as positive 57% of the time.

 ### BalancedRandomForestClassifier
+- Balanced accuracy score: .789.
+This means that the model is correct 78.9% of the time.

+- Precision: .99.
+This means that the algorithm is 99% reliable in prediciting positive classifications.

+- Recall: .87.
+This means that of the positive outcomes, the algorithm correctly classified them as positive 87% of the time.

 ### EasyEnsembleClassifier

 Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.